awsdocs/aws-glue-user-guide/doc_source/setting-up.md

    To create additional users for AWS Glue and AWS Glue Studio, follow the steps in [Creating Your First IAM Delegated User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-delegated-user.html) in the *IAM User Guide*\.

-## Configuring an Amazon VPC for your ETL job<a name="getting-started-vpc-config"></a>
+## Configuring a VPC for your ETL job<a name="getting-started-vpc-config"></a>

-Amazon Virtual Private Cloud \(Amazon VPC\) enables you to define a virtual network in your own logically isolated area within the AWS cloud, known as a *virtual private cloud \(VPC\)*\.
+You can use Amazon Virtual Private Cloud \(Amazon VPC\) to define a virtual network in your own logically isolated area within the AWS Cloud, known as a *virtual private cloud \(VPC\)*\.
 You can launch your AWS resources, such as instances, into your VPC\.
-Your VPC closely resembles a traditional network that you might operate in your own data center, with the benefits of using AWS's scalable infrastructure\.
+Your VPC closely resembles a traditional network that you might operate in your own data center, with the benefits of using the scalable infrastructure of AWS\.
 You can configure your VPC; you can select its IP address range, create subnets, and configure route tables, network gateways, and security settings\.
 You can connect instances in your VPC to the internet\.
-You can connect your VPC to your own corporate data center, making the AWS cloud an extension of your data center\.
+You can connect your VPC to your own corporate data center, making the AWS Cloud an extension of your data center\.
 To protect the resources in each subnet, you can use multiple layers of security, including security groups and network access control lists\.
 For more information, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

 You can configure your AWS Glue ETL jobs to run within a VPC when using connectors\.
 You must configure your VPC for the following, as needed:
 + Public network access for data stores not in AWS\.
 All data stores that are accessed by the job must be available from the VPC subnet\.
-+ If your job needs to access both VPC resources and the public internet, the VPC needs to have a Network Address Translation \(NAT\) gateway inside the VPC\.
++ If your job needs to access both VPC resources and the public internet, the VPC needs to have a network address translation \(NAT\) gateway inside the VPC\.

   For more information, see [Setting Up Your Environment to Access Data Stores](https://docs.aws.amazon.com/glue/latest/dg/start-connecting.html) in the *AWS Glue Developer Guide*\.

 ## Populate the AWS Glue Data Catalog<a name="getting-started-populate-catalog"></a>

 AWS Glue Studio uses datasets that are defined in the AWS Glue Data Catalog\.
 These datasets are used as sources and targets for ETL workflows in AWS Glue Studio\.
+If you choose the Data Catalog for your data source or target, then the Data Catalog tables related to your data source or data target must exist prior to creating a job\.

-When reading from a data source, your ETL job needs to know the schema of the data being read\.
+When reading from or writing to a data source, your ETL job needs to know the schema of the data\.
 The ETL job can get this information from a table in the AWS Glue Data Catalog\.
-You can use a crawler, the AWS Glue console or CLI, or an AWS CloudFormation template file to add databases and tables to the AWS Glue Data Catalog\.
-For more information about populating the Data Catalog, see [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/components-overview.html#data-catalog-intro) in the *AWS Glue Developer Guide*\.
+You can use a crawler, the AWS Glue console, AWS CLI, or an AWS CloudFormation template file to add databases and tables to the Data Catalog\.
+For more information about populating the Data Catalog, see [Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/components-overview.html#data-catalog-intro) in the *AWS Glue Developer Guide*\.

-When using connectors, you can use the schema builder to enter the schema information when configuring the data source node of your ETL job in AWS Glue Studio\.
-See [Authoring jobs with custom connectors](connectors-chapter.md#job-authoring-custom-connectors) for more information\.
+When using connectors, you can use the schema builder to enter the schema information when you configure the data source node of your ETL job in AWS Glue Studio\.
+For more information, see [Authoring jobs with custom connectors](connectors-chapter.md#job-authoring-custom-connectors)\.

+If you choose an Amazon S3 location as your data source, AWS Glue Studio can automatically infer the schema of the data it reads from the files at the specified location\.
+For more information, see [Using files in Amazon S3 for the data source](edit-jobs-source-s3-files.md)\.

+If you choose a streaming data source, AWS Glue Studio can automatically infer the schema of the data it reads from the data stream\.
+For more information, see [Using a streaming data source](edit-jobs-source-streaming.md)\.